 Warning: The modification of the radio in the U.S. voids the FCC type acceptance and makes the equipment illegal!
 The installation of the circuit board is easy.
 The leads should be as short as possible.
 Locate the PC board as close to the 2824 PLL chip as possible.
-Either a SPDT center of toggle switch or a three position rotary switch can be used.
+Either an SPDT center of a toggle switch or a three-position rotary switch can be used.

 Connect IC2 pin 10 to the expansion board connection marked (IN).
-Then connect IC2 pin 11 to the expansion board connection marked (+5 VOLTS).To insure complete VCO coverage solder a 27pf capacitor across C72 on the back side of the radio circuit board.
+Then connect IC2 pin 11 to the expansion board connection marked (+5 VOLTS).To ensure complete VCO coverage solder a 27pf capacitor across C72 on the backside of the radio circuit board.
 Make sure to lay it down flat and keep the leads short.
-Then double check your work looking for solder bridges and correct connections.
+Then double-check your work looking for solder bridges and correct connections.